-Reservations are not strictly necessary but recommended as numbers are limited for quality purposes.
-If you haven't booked, we strongly recommend arriving to the meeting point early in case the tour fills in.
 If you are a large group of 7 or more you will need to book a private tour.

 What if I arrive late to the meeting point?

-Usually there are spaces left and there is no problem joining the tour later.
-Please bear in mind that we can only hold reservations until the starting time so it is very important to arrive before then.
+We can only hold reservations until the starting time so it is very important to arrive before then.
 Occasionally a tour might be full and late arrivals won’t be able to join in.
 This also includes customers with a reservation as their space will have been given away to the people on the waiting list.

 Is there a lot of walking involved?